particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Debugging (3rd-generation)

-_Note: There are a handful of limitation around debugging 3rd-generation hardware.
+_Note: There are a handful of limitations around debugging 3rd-generation hardware.
 Please [see below](#disabling-mesh-networking-and-bluetooth) for details._

 For this tutorial, you'll use the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp).
 This is the same application used in the [Eclipse Debug Tutorial](https://support.particle.io/hc/en-us/articles/360039741253/).
 As you'll see, this is way easier in Workbench!